 A continuation of MUSC210.
 Emphasis is placed upon exercises and composition for both voices and instruments in a wider variety of textures and styles than in MUSC 210.
 The course includes an introduction to the basic elements of musical form.
-Prerequi-
+Prerequisites: MUSC 210.
+Credits: 3(3-0) Offered every spring